Synthesis Essay & AP Lang: Examples, How to Write & Tips

 Conclusion:

-Why it’s Not Recommended for AP Lang:
+Why it is not recommended for AP Lang:

 3. By Topic (Point-by-Point): Recommended for AP Lang Synthesis Essay